 Copenhagen has become one of Europe’s must-visit cities so more and more visitors are flocking to this vibrant capital city.
 That said, Copenhagen is an expensive destination and that is reflected in the hostel prices.
 That’s why we’ve sorted through the city’s approximately 20 hostels to find you the best hostels in Copenhagen so you get the most value from your accommodation.

 QUICK INFO ABOUT COPENHAGEN HOSTELS

 Here are some helpful guidelines to help you pick the perfect hostel.

-A bed in a highly-rated hostel will cost anywhere from about €27-€45/night with an average around €34/night.
+A bed in a highly-rated hostel will cost anywhere from about €27-€45/night with an average of around €34/night.
 You might be able to find a cheaper hostel but there’s a good chance it will be very low quality.
 NOTE: These are “high-season” prices — off-season prices will be 25%-50% cheaper.
 Also, prices are often a little more expensive on Friday and Saturday nights than on weeknights.